heygent/cna/pages/cna___Simulazione di esame.md

 	-
 	- Show that any partition of a clique has negative modularity.
 	-
-	- The older nodes of a
+	- The older nodes of a Barabasi-Albert network are those with higher degree.
+(True/False) -
+	- Does the creation of a new fast road always decrease the total travelling time?
+If not, provide a counter-example.